Information on Spring 2018 Classes

 Apocalypse is based on a Great Courses DVD lecture series with Professor Craig R. Koester, Ph.D. of the Union Theological Seminary and Luther Seminary.
 The course is facilitated by The Rev. Gary Gooch.
 This is a two-semester course but the class is easily joined at any time.

 Living Presence is a two-semester course and is facilitated by Diana Beardsley.
-Class closes to new students on September 25.
+New students may be accepted for the second semester with permission of the instructor.
+Class closes to new students on January 29.

 Class from 1:30 to 3:00 pm

-Saving Jesus is our “Wisdom on Wednesday” offering and begins on September 13.
-This one-semester course is a DVD-based series based on the teaching of many modern New Testament scholars, The course is facilitated by Charles Ellis and Carol Husbands.
+Uppity Women of the Bible is our “Wisdom on Wednesday” offering and begins on January 17.
+This one-semester course is a DVD-based series featuring Hebrew Bible professor, Dr. Lisa Wolfe.
+The course is co- facilitated by Charles Ellis and Carol Husbands.
 The course is open to new students throughout the term.